 Nominate someone who you have seen reach out to and help industry newcomers on an ongoing basis throughout his/her career.
 The successful nominee will have provided orientation, career advancement, problem solving, coaching and/or support to junior industry colleagues and/or peers.

 Current Hall of Fame Industry Mentors were selected for:

 - Starting a company mentoring program and seeking raw talent at colleges and universities (Doug Keeley)

 - Introducing mentees to all aspects of the MICE industry and programs to help enhance and expand their careers (Gabrielle Spanton)

 - Mentoring students, new event planners and new hires from day one of her career (Julie Holmen)

 - Expanding the boundaries of mentoring to include colleagues and seasoned professionals looking for the next right step (Jill Harrington)

-- Offering advice, opening doors, assisting in job searches, sharing insights and discussing next steps with a new generation of planners (Judy Healy)
+- Offering advice, opening doors, assisting in job searches, sharing insights and discussing next steps with a new generation of planners (Judy Healy, MBA)